Pam Ryan AM MBE was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of athletics.

-Pam Ryan (nee Kilborn) was one of the world’s best athletes during the 1960s and early 1970s.
+Ryan (nee Kilborn) one of the world’s best athletes during the 1960s and early 1970s.
 She won three consecutive Commonwealth Games hurdles titles and set national records in nine events.

-Ryan arrived on the scene in the late 1950s, competing in Victorian interclub events.
-Though she did not have immediate success, she was chosen to represent the state in the 1959/60 Australian championships.
+Arriving on the scene in the late 1950s, Ryan competed in Victorian inter-club events and, although she did not have immediate success, was chosen to represent the state in the 1959/60 Australian championships.
 Keen to make the 1960 Rome Olympic team, Ryan was unlucky to be unwell during the nationals and only managed to finish third in 11 seconds in the 80m hurdles final behind world record holder Norma Thrower and Olympic finalist Gloria Cooke.
 Ryan was so sick after the hurdles final that the place getters had to help her stand on the medal dais.

 Ryan was chosen for both the 80m hurdles and long jump events at the 1962 Perth British Empire and Commonwealth Games, winning gold in both events.
 She won the hurdles by an impressive four metres in 10.9 seconds and later in the afternoon won the long jump with 6.268 metres, her career best.
 For the next ten years Ryan was considered one of the world’s best athletes, training alongside Judy Pollock and coached by Henri Schubert.